justinyeh1995/CybORG-Mininet/CybORG/Emulator/Stub/README.md

 Modification requests return nothing.
 To see newly modified key values, you'll need to submit a query request.

+> IMPORTANT:  Every time a modification request is executed, the YAML file being managed by ``manage_yaml.py``
+> is updated on disk.

 #### Example:

 Suppose the file being managed (``/tmp/foo``), has the following content: